-Despite obviously placing some importance on the short films in their extensive collection, they don’t make them easy to find (a search for ‘short films’ won’t bring them all up), but that doesn’t mean you should sleep on the quality of their catalog, which contains some true gems.
-Sure, these are not free-to-view films like our normal picks, but if you’re one of the 238M people who subscribe to the global service, or one of the uncountably greater number of folks who have access to an account, it sure feels free doesn’t it?
+Despite obviously placing some importance on the short films in their extensive collection, they certainly don’t make them easy to find (a simple search for “short films” won’t pull up everything).
+Still, that doesn’t mean you should sleep on the quality of their catalog, which contains some true gems.
+And while these shorts aren’t free to watch like our normal picks, if you’re among the platform’s 300+million subscribers – or one of the uncountably greater number of folks with access to an account – it sure feels free doesn’t it?

-Below we’ve gathered our ten favorite shorts that are currently available worldwide.
-Netflix’s catalog is in a constant churn as titles cycle in and out, so if you spot something interesting, you better watch it soon: already notables like 2016 Oscar nominee Chau, Beyond the Lines, acclaimed independent animator Don Hertzfeldt’s World of Tomorrow and S/W 2016 Short of the Year Kung Fury have departed from the platform.
+Below we’ve gathered our ten favorite short films currently available worldwide on Netflix.
+Keep in mind, though, that Netflix’s catalog is in a constant churn as titles cycle in and out, so if you spot something interesting, don’t wait too long to watch it.
+In fact, notable films like 2016 Oscar nominee Chau, Beyond the Lines, acclaimed independent animator Don Hertzfeldt’s World of Tomorrow and S/W 2016 Short of the Year Kung Fury have already left the platform.

 DIR: Wes Anderson